Rooted in Tradition, Ascending in Excellence

 For sponsorships, the tax-deductible portion is calculated by multiplying the number of seats included in your sponsorship by the $150 goods and services value, and subtracting this amount from the total sponsorship payment.
 The remaining balance represents the charitable contribution eligible for tax deduction under applicable laws.

-Emerald Anniversary: Honorees
+Emerald Celebration: Honorees

 Nicholas Perkins